Wednesday, January 27, 2010

 Richard our King has called for our swords

-To fight in Alfrima to tame the pagan horde
+To fight in Outremer to tame the pagan horde

 In serving my King I too serve the Lord